ArcD7/HashCode_PractiseQuestion/README.md

 # HashCode_PractiseQuestion

-Solution to the practise question of HashCode 2020
+Solution to the practice question of HashCode 2020.